Clinical Trials

 Professor, Department of Medicine |

-Course content will be delivered through large group discussions and small group discussions.
+Course content will be delivered through a combination of video lectures, large group workshops, and small group discussions:

 All course materials and handouts will be posted on the course's online syllabus.